 What does your typical weekend look like?

-The race starts at 4 am Saturday, and your runner will finish sometime Sunday.
+The race starts at 4am Saturday, and if all goes well your runner will finish sometime Sunday between midnight and 10am.

-- We skipped Winfield because of the shuttle nightmare and because our runner didn’t want a pacer until she came back through Twin Lakes.
+- We skipped Winfield because of the shuttle fiasco and because our runner didn’t want a pacer until she came back through Twin Lakes.

 ~NICE BIG BREAK~

-- Go directly to Outward Bound, switch pacers, and go home to sleep (this was around 11:30 pm for us).
-We left Mayqueen to the overnight pacer because we wanted to wake back up at 3:30 am to see our other friend finish.
+- Go directly to Outward Bound, switch pacers, and go home to sleep (this was around 11:30pm for us).
+We left May Queen to the overnight pacer because we wanted to wake back up at 3:30am to see our other friend finish and we knew we wouldn’t be able to do both.
 But, we kept our phones on loud in case anything went awry.

 Have other Leadville questions?
 I’m all ears!
 Drop them in the comments.